 3. Wider Reach

 Without a doubt, the best part of air conditioning is just being in a room and enjoying it.
-If you use window units, you either have to buy a bunch for each room in the house, or suffer through rooms that won’t be cooled.
-Most window units aren’t powerful enough to cool open rooms like kitchens and living rooms, places you and your family likely spend time.
+If you use window units, you either have to buy a bunch for each room in the building, or suffer through rooms that won’t be cooled.
+Most window units aren’t powerful enough to cool open rooms like kitchens and living rooms, places people likely spend time.

 Luckily, this is not the case with central air.
 The AC unit is hooked up just like you heating system heat your house.
 Any room that you can make hot in the winter, you can make cold in the summer.
 With central air, you can control the temperature of your entire home year-round.